appvirality/appvirality-sdk-android/README.md

 NOTE: Replace "ClassName" with your Activity Class Name where you are calling "ShowLaunchBar".

+<H4>Finished Integration</H4>

+Congratulations!
+You have successfully completed the integration process.

+<H4>Whats Next</H4>

-Boom..Sitback and witch the show by creating the campaigns from Appvirality Dashboard.
+Sitback and witch the show by creating the campaigns from Appvirality Dashboard.